kyilmaz2421/messenger-app/README.md

 # Messeneger Application

-A fully functional Messenger application (inspired by Slack and Facebook Messenger) using SocketIO, Redis, Node.js, and MongoDB
+A fully functional Messenger application (inspired by Slack and Facebook Messenger) using SocketIO, Redis, Node.js, and MongoDB.

 Currently hosted on Heroku at https://messaging-chat-app.herokuapp.com/